 If Halloween had a mascot, it would be candy corn.
 I can’t think of any other color combination that takes you back to your childhood as instantaneously as the bright yellow, orange and white of the candy corn.
 You could break off the white tips and have a handful of fake teeth or bite the yellow parts off and make corn kernels.
 You could eat each color separately or pop the whole thing in your mouth.
 A bit firm on the first bite, then chewy, then melt-in-your-mouth gooeyness.
 Oh how I love me some candy corn.
 So what could possibly be better than those little candy colored corns?
 Duh….GIANT candy colored corns of course!
 And the best way to do that is to make candy corn wine bottles.

-What I like most about this project is that you can make a super cute Halloween centerpiece, with minimal effort and money, $12 total, or less if you own an arsenal of spray paint cans like I do.
+What I like most about this project is that you can make a super cute Halloween centerpiece, with minimal effort and money (especially if you own an arsenal of spray paint cans like I do).